mangushev/banking_solution/README.md

 Estimation of deposit
 ---------------------

 This model is based on the code of inventory management project.
 It is a similar problem.
 If there is an outflow of funds then what the amount should be brought in?
 This is Markov decision process (MDP) implemented with DDPG algorithm.
 I found difficulty to use stochastic algorithm.
 Action space is positive.
 Gaussian continuous distribution despite mean restricted to positive, will always produce some negative samples.
 Using truncated Gaussian or setting negative samples to zero, did not work well with my experiments.
-Another option is to use stochastic discreet action space.
+Another option is to use stochastic discrete action space.
 Please also review inventory_management, it has references to papers explaining what it is based on and how it is implemented.

 Training steps: